Leadership & Service

 The Harvard Ed Portal offers innovative learning opportunities for all ages through collaborations among Harvard University, Allston-Brighton, and the greater community.

 Harvard and Reserve Officers’ Training Corps (ROTC) share a long relationship.
 Army ROTC was established on campus in 1916 and the University was one of the six original partner institutions of Naval ROTC in 1926.
 To join ROTC at Harvard, cross-register with one of the three service programs: Air Force ROTC, Army ROTC, or Navy ROTC.

-The Office of Career Services (OCS) connects students with careers in philanthropy and corporate responsibility.
-OCS also helps provide students with funding for post-graduate fellowships and summer internships
+The Mignone Center for Career Success (MCS) connects students with careers in philanthropy and corporate responsibility.
+MCS also helps provide students with funding for post-graduate fellowships and summer internships.

 The decision to pursue public interest work is closely aligned with Harvard’s mission; pursuing available funding can help to make this choice more accessible.
 Many resources are available to Harvard College students at offices across campus; these resources can enable them to take part in rewarding public service activities during or after their studies.